jonasmock/Tensorflow_Energy_Monitoring/README.md

 ![Cropped image](/readme_images/1569764410.png "Cropped image")
 ![Cropped image](/readme_images/1569764412.png "Cropped image")

-Then the trained model tries to recognize the number in each image.
-If the probability is more than 85%, the recognized image is moved to a folder of the specific category, just as it is when classifying.
+The trained model tries to recognize the number in each image.
+If the probability is more than 95%, the recognized image is moved to a folder of the specific category, just as it is when classifying.
 The new pictures can be used in the future for the autonomously training of the model.

 ![Prediction / log file](/readme_images/Bildschirmfoto%202019-09-29%20um%2015.48.46.png "Prediction / log file")

+If the probability is more than 95% and the predicted value is higher or equal than the last electricity meter value, it's saved to an InfluxDB database.
+The predicted values and some additional information like the the maximum electricity meter value per day according to the contract are combined in a Grafana dashboard.
+The red points display the maximum electricity meter value per day according to the contract and the green graph shows the current value.

 ![Grafana](/readme_images/grafana.png "Grafana")

 ## Coming soon

 - Train model by itself with new detected images
+- Check electricity meter via Telegram bot
 - Grafana alerts